 The first step in the home buying journey is securing preapproval for a mortgage.
 This crucial step should be taken before starting the search for a house.
 The preapproval process involves an evaluation of your financial information and a credit check by your lender.

-Documents like bank statements, tax returns, and employment verification must be submitted to the lender.
+Documents like bank statements, tax returns, pay stubs, and employment history must be submitted to the lender.
 Upon preapproval, your lender will issue a letter indicating the amount you have been approved to borrow.

 Getting preapproved is important as it gives a clear picture of your budget for the home purchase.
 Additionally, having a preapproval letter enhances the credibility of your offer and makes you a stronger candidate in the eyes of listing agents and sellers.